 Fulham and Birmingham both won on their travels, the Cottagers 2-1 against Odense and the Championship side came from behind to defeat NK Maribor 2-1, whilst Tottenham and Stoke both tasted home success.
+Celtic took an early lead from the penalty spot at home but then were undone in the final minute as visitor's Udinese levelled with their own spot kick.

 Andy Johnson scored a goal in each half to give Fulham their first Europa League group stage win over Odense.